xicato/xig-documentation/api_doc.md

     Each Group is a JSON dict containing the following fields and their associated types:
     ```
     { "groupName" : String
-    , "groupId" : Nullable Integer (this is always an integer, but it can be null in the case of ungrouped devices)
+    , "groupId" : Nullable Integer*
     , "devices" : Optional Nullable List Device
     , "count" : Optional Nullable Integer
     , "network" : Nullable String
     }
     ```
+    _\*This is always an integer, but it can be null in the case of ungrouped devices._<br/>
     (Optional means that the field may or may not be present.
 In this case, one of either devices or count will always be present, not both or neither.)

 * **Error Response:**